 To read on click here

-We meet on Tuesdays at 1915 for 1930(except following bank holidays) The Cedric Ford Pavilion, Newark Show Ground, Lincoln Road, Newark
+We meet on Tuesdays at 18.45 for 19.00(We meet every two weeks.
+Please check with the club secretary on 0770 3952 444 ref meeting dates and locations ) The Cedric Ford Pavilion, Newark Show Ground, Lincoln Road, Newark

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.